putraaryawinata/Prosthetics-Project/deployment/README.md

 Every codes and procedures are contained in this directory

 # Notes
-v3 bionicleg_model would be necessary to considering StandardScaler uses.
-Unlike v1 and v2, they are directly using the raw value instead of preprocess it before training.
+bionicleg_svr.sav would be required to use StandardScaler.
+Unlike v1, v2, and v3 in tflite format, they are directly using the raw value instead of preprocess it before training.